1996–97 Boston Celtics season

 The 1996–97 Boston Celtics season was the 51st season for the Boston Celtics in the National Basketball Association.

+Season summary

+Off-season

 Celebrating its 50th anniversary as one of the NBA's original franchises, the Celtics received the sixth overall pick in the 1996 NBA draft, and selected power forward Antoine Walker from the University of Kentucky.
 During the off-season, the team signed free agents Frank Brickowski and Marty Conlon.

+For the season, the Celtics updated their primary logo of a leprechaun spinning a basketball, and smoking a cigar in front of a green circle, adding gold, black, brown and peach colors; the logo is still present as of 2026.